Aimachi: History

 In 1992, after meeting Henderson during DCI Finals Week in Madison, Wisconsin, Sekine asked him to arrange a piece of music from the Tenri religion called “The Truth of the Creation.”
 Mr. Henderson casually mentioned to Uichi that he would like to come to Japan someday to work with the Aimachi Band.
 Sekine immediately responded with an invitation to come visit in January 1993, as the Band prepared for the Final Competition.
-The Band finished third at the Budokan competition that year, behind the Yokohama Renaissance Vanguard and the Yokohama Inspires, but Henderson was able to give Sekine many ideas about how to improve the Band's performance, including instruments to purchase, designers and instructors to bring in and how to address problems with their practice facilities.
+The Band finished third at the Budokan competition that year, behind the Yokohama Renaissance Vanguard and the Yokohama Inspires, but Henderson was able to give Sekine many ideas about how to improve the Band's performance, including which instruments to purchase, designers and instructors to bring in and how to address problems with their practice facilities.

 In November 1993, Henderson returned to work with the Band along with the Band's new drill designer, Mitch Rogers, and percussion arranger, James Campbell.
 During this visit, Mr. Sekine asked the three Americans to come up with a hip, cool English nickname for him (Fukuda Makato was known to everyone as “Mac” and Sekine wanted a similar moniker).
 After thinking about it for several days, the three came up with “Coz” which was drawn from the third syllable of his given name Kiyokazu.

+Henderson and Rogers, along with Bret Kuhn who had taken over percussion arranging duties from Jim Campbell in the early 2000s, remained with the Aimachi Band through the 2025 season when they announced their retirements.

 Through Sekine and Uichi's connections with the Cavaliers, Michael Gaines was hired to come to Japan to work with the Color Guard for the Aimachi Band and also to prepare the Color Guard for their first performance at the Winter Guard International Championships in Dayton, Ohio in 1996.
 Since then, the Color Guard has returned to perform at WGI in 1999, 2002, 2004 (in San Diego), 2007 and 2009.
 The Color Guard finished 3rd at the last two of the trips, but their performance at the 2004 WGI Championship may have made the most lasting impression, due to World Champion Twirler Seishi Inagaki's stunning featured performance with the group.
 Michael also brought in other clinicians to work with the group, such as Rosie Miller Queen and Jim Moore.